bobtronic73/free-DCTL/README.md

 * B-R: 0.020
 * B-G: -0.305

+## ProPhoto
+Transforms ProPhoto color space into ACES AP0, both as DCTL and ACES IDT.

 ## Simple Ramp
 A ramp generator.
 Useful to check out LUT responses and color space transforms etc.
 It offer both linear and exposure ramp with either adjustable slope or stops.